Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 You will see a “v” followed by a number as part of the designer’s file name – that’s just the version number.
 It will change over time, so we won’t include that specific information in these instructions.

-Note that you can use the built-in program, Notepad, on Windows, instead.
 If you have an Apple Mac you can use the built-in text editor called TextEdit.
 Be sure that the format is set to “Make Plain Text” so that no special/hidden characters are inserted into the files.

 Keep a Record

-It’s smart to record your decisions about the keyguard that you want to design and print.
+It’s helpful to record your decisions about the keyguard that you want to design and print.
 We provide a form for collecting this information.
 The data form is available as a DOCX or PDF.
 The form is laid out exactly like the instructions below and will be especially valuable if you ever want to modify or replicate a keyguard design later.
 The form is described in detail here.

 As you make decisions and take the measurements of your tablet and case, record those decisions/measurements in the data form as a record and to make entering them into the designer easier.
 Also, take a screenshot of the application running on the target tablet and keep that screenshot with the data form.
 Finally, take a picture of the app running on the tablet in the case.
-This complete picture can help when determining how the tablet fits in the case and whether the mounting method you’ve chosen could be a problem.
+This complete picture can help you determine how the tablet fits in the case and whether the mounting method you’ve chosen could be a problem.

 The Customizer Pane

-- The Tablet section contains options for the kind of tablet you want to use, whether you use it in landscape or portrait mode, and whether you want to show or hide the Home button and front-facing camera.
+• The Tablet section contains options for the kind of tablet you want to use, whether you use it in landscape or portrait mode, and whether you want to show or hide the Home button and front-facing camera.

-- The Tablet Case section contains options for describing the amount of the tablet’s face that’s exposed once it’s in the case.
+• The Tablet Case section contains options for describing the amount of the tablet’s face that’s exposed once it’s in the case.

-- The App Layout in px, App Layout in mm, and Bar Info sections contain options for describing how the regions of the app are laid out on the screen.
+• The App Layout in px, App Layout in mm, and Bar Info sections contain options for describing how the regions of the app are laid out on the screen.
 You will use either the App Layout in px or App Layout in mm categories, not both.

-- The Grid Special Options section contains additional options for fine-tuning your grid layout.
-You will use these options less frequently but they will be very helpful when you do.
+• The Grid Special Options section contains additional options for fine-tuning your grid layout.
+You will use these options less frequently, but they will be very helpful when you do.

-- The Mounting Method section is where you specify how you would like to mount the keyguard or keyguard frame to your tablet or case.
+• The Mounting Method section is where you specify how you would like to mount the keyguard or keyguard frame to your tablet or case.

 The next four sections: Velcro Info, Clip-on Straps Info, Posts Info, Shelf Info, Slide-in Tabs Info, Raised Tabs Info, and Keyguard Frame Info depend on the mounting method you’ve chosen.

-- The Engraved/Embossed Text section allows you to add a single line of text to the front or back of the keyguard.
+• The Engraved/Embossed Text section allows you to add a single line of text to the front or back of the keyguard.
 The text can be engraved or embossed on the front surface or engraved on the back surface.
 This feature can also be accomplished (without a limitation on the number of lines) via commands added to the openings_and_additions.txt file.

-- The Cell Inserts section contains options for creating a rectangular piece of plastic that can be squeezed into any keyguard opening.
+• The Cell Inserts section contains options for creating a rectangular piece of plastic that can be squeezed into any keyguard opening.
 The piece contains one or two sections of Braille text and a hole for accessing the surface of the tablet.

-- The Special Actions and Settings section contains options that help you to fine-tune and tweak your design but are less common.
+• The Special Actions and Settings section contains options that help you to fine-tune and tweak your design but are less common.

 Next, we’ll describe each section.
 Remember, the best way to go through these options is from top to bottom.